 Keep the inheritance graph as shallow as possible to simplify the review of inheritance relationships and method overridings.

 Explicitly list all allowed subclasses in the permits clause of a sealed class to ensure the compiler can check for exhaustive subclass coverage.

-When using pattern matching with a switch statement on a sealed class, take advantage of the possibility to check that all possible subclasses are covered by a case.
+Prohibit the use of non-sealed on subclasses derived from sealed classes.

 Evaluate the desirability of a sealed class and design the permitted subclasses carefully to balance flexibility and control.

 6.42 Violations of the Liskov substitution principle or the contract model [BLP]